Positive feedback: Audio and live music

 Audio feedback (also known as acoustic feedback, simply as feedback, or the Larsen effect) is a special kind of positive feedback which occurs when a sound loop exists between an audio input (for example, a microphone or guitar pickup) and an audio output (for example, a loudly-amplified loudspeaker).
 In this example, a signal received by the microphone is amplified and passed out of the loudspeaker.
 The sound from the loudspeaker can then be received by the microphone again, amplified further, and then passed out through the loudspeaker again.
 The frequency of the resulting sound is determined by resonance frequencies in the microphone, amplifier, and loudspeaker, the acoustics of the room, the directional pick-up and emission patterns of the microphone and loudspeaker, and the distance between them.
 For small PA systems the sound is readily recognized as a loud squeal or screech.

 Feedback is almost always considered undesirable when it occurs with a singer's or public speaker's microphone at an event using a sound reinforcement system or PA system.
 Audio engineers use various electronic devices, such as equalizers and, since the 1990s, automatic feedback detection devices to prevent these unwanted squeals or screeching sounds, which detract from the audience's enjoyment of the event.
 On the other hand, since the 1960s, electric guitar players in rock music bands using loud guitar amplifiers and distortion effects have intentionally created guitar feedback to create a desirable musical effect.
 "I Feel Fine" by the Beatles marks one of the earliest examples of the use of feedback as a recording effect in popular music.
 It starts with a single, percussive feedback note produced by plucking the A string on Lennon's guitar.
 Artists such as the Kinks and the Who had already used feedback live, but Lennon remained proud of the fact that the Beatles were perhaps the first group to deliberately put it on vinyl.
 In one of his last interviews, he said, "I defy anybody to find a record—unless it's some old blues record in 1922—that uses feedback that way."

 The principles of audio feedback were first discovered by Danish scientist Søren Absalon Larsen.
 Microphones are not the only transducers subject to this effect.
-Record deck pickup cartridges can do the same, usually in the low frequency range below about 100 Hz, manifesting as a low rumble.
+Phone cartridges can do the same, usually in the low-frequency range below about 100 Hz, manifesting as a low rumble.
 Jimi Hendrix was an innovator in the intentional use of guitar feedback in his guitar solos to create unique sound effects.
 He helped develop the controlled and musical use of audio feedback in electric guitar playing, and later Brian May was a famous proponent of the technique.

 Video

 Similarly, if a video camera is pointed at a monitor screen that is displaying the camera's own signal, then repeating patterns can be formed on the screen by positive feedback.
-This video feedback effect was used in the opening sequences to the first ten series of the television program Doctor Who.
+This video feedback effect was used in the opening sequences to the first ten seasons of the television program Doctor Who.